 PATHWAYS goal is to expose students to St. Louis’s rich culture and community by providing access to unique experiential learnings through job shadowing, internships, consultancy assignments and permanent placements.

-3-Day ExploreSTL provides students an intimate experience of St. Louis’s culture and community, and unique career opportunities including company tours, career panel discussions, access to alumni network, networking events, community service work and tourist attractions.
+5-Day ExploreSTL provides students an intimate experience of St. Louis’s culture and community, and unique career opportunities including company tours, panels discussions, access to HBCU alumni network, social events, community service volunteering and tourist attractions.
 Creating exposure to job shadowing and internship opportunities available at BioSTL, startups and corporate partnering organizations.

-The Job Shadowing Program gives rising juniors, seniors, graduate students, PhD candidates and post-docs the opportunity to experience a day-in-the-life in an industry career role.
-During the job shadowing experience students will have the opportunity to build their resume, interview with employers, network with industry experts, rotate jobsites, participate in company tours, panel discussions, expand their professional network, and identify the skills necessary to succeed in the industry.
+The Job Shadowing component gives rising juniors, seniors, graduate students, PhD and Postdoc applicants the opportunity to experience a day-in-the-life in an industry career role.
+During the job shadowing experience students will have the opportunity interview with employers, to showcase their quality of work, network with industry experts, rotate jobsites, participate in company tours and expand their professional network to hone skills necessary to succeed in the industry.

 Students are expected to be prompt in showing up to the assignment, dressed professionally, and complete all activities outlined in the scope of work by the hiring manager.
 It is also expected that all participants attend all training, panels, mentorship program, community service activities, and other events organized by the program.